liberty830/Feature-selection-using-SCAD-regression/README.md

 My way is one of the most popular way for hyper-parameter tuning these days.

 I found that SCAD can be useful to select features.
 They proved it has oracle properties in the article, so, it can be a reliable way for feature selection.
-And during the iterative calculation for beta coefficients, it converges so fast to the final value such as within 3 or 4 iterations.
+And during the iterative calculation for beta coefficients, it is already very close to the final value such as within 3 or 4 iterations.

 I attached my own codes and summary file for this work.